daveabrock/daveabrock.github.io/_posts/2020-11-21-dotnet-stacks-26.markdown

 ---
-date: "2020-11-13"
+date: "2020-11-21"
 title: "The .NET Stacks #26: .NET 5 has arrived, let's party"
 tags: [dotnet-stacks]
 comments: false
+header:
+    overlay_image: /assets/images/stacks-26-card.png
+    overlay_filter: 0.8
+excerpt: This week, .NET 5 arrives and ships and are C# 9 records actually immutable by default?
 ---

 ![Newsletter image]({{ site.url }}{{ site.baseurl }}/THE .NET STACKS.png)

+*Note: This is the published version of my free, weekly newsletter: The .NET Stacks—originally sent to subscribers on November 16, 2020.
+Subscribe at the bottom of this post to get the content right away!*

 Happy Monday, everybody!
 I hope you have a wonderful week.

-We've just got two things in today's newsletter: the craziness of .NET Conf and the weekly roundup across the .NET community.
+We'll be covering a few things this morning:

+* .NET 5 has arrived
+* Dependency injection gets a community review
+* Last week in .NET world

 # 🥳.NET 5 has arrived